 I’m glad I opened myself up to this opportunity.

-Only a couple of days later I really understood the importance and impact that this healing would have on the days and weeks to follow.
+It wasn’t until a few days later that I fully comprehended the significance and impact that this healing would have on the days and weeks ahead.

 April 6th – The Day I Found Out My Cousin Was Killed

 I took some days off.
 As I said before, I felt a tsunami coming and no matter what I did the feeling would not subside.
 I saw a doctor and therapist on April 3 and afterwards I took some time off and gave myself some rest.

 In the early afternoon of April 6th I took a nap to recalibrate and relax my nervous system.
 I woke up to a message on my phone from an unknown number.

 The Moment My Life Changed Forever

 This person mentioned the name of my cousin, and I didn’t really know what they were talking about until I read the words “My condolences.”

 The next moments I can only describe as a nightmare.
 I messaged that person and only minutes later – what felt like an eternity – they told me what had happened: that my cousin was brutally killed with a knife.